tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

 **Added**
 - The web client can create and send video messages [createVideoMessage](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#createVideoMessage) of up to 100 MB in size.
-- The `nick` and `avatar` properties are added in [Message](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/Message.html) to display the nickname and profile photo address of the message sender in an audio-video chat room.
+- The `nick` and `avatar` properties are added in [Message](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/Message.html) to display the nickname and profile photo address of the message sender in an audio-video group.
 The nickname and profile photo address need to be set in advance by calling [updateMyProfile](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#updateMyProfile).
 - When an account logs in on multiple instances, namely, multiple webpages or web browsers, the C2C message cancellation notification can be synchronized between these webpages or web browsers.
 - After [updateGroupProfile](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#updateGroupProfile) is called to successfully modify custom group fields, group members can receive group prompts and obtain related content [Message.payload.newGroupProfile.groupCustomField](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/Message.html#.GroupTipPayload).